Kysic/webdavFileTree/README.md

 ## Compatibilty
 ### Browsers
-Tested successfully on firefox, should work on chrome and internet explorer 11.
+Mainly tested on firefox, from time to time on chrome and internet explorer 11.

 ## Webdav server
 Tested with a webdav lighttpd server accessed through a apache reverse proxy, both on port 443.